ZONT3/tts-deck-generator/README.md

 ### Sheet generation

 1. Prepare dir with images.
-Filenames will be used as card nicknames in game.
+Filenames will be used as card nicknames in the game.
-   ***Tip**: use `[1]`, `[2]` ... `[n]` in start or end of filename for repeating names.
+   ***Tip**: use `[1]`, `[2]` ... `[n]` in the start or end of filenames for repeating names.
    This will be cropped on generation*
 2. Run script: `python run_dek_gen.py -d input_dir` *use `-o` for specifying output dir*
-3. You now have multiple sheets in output dir: clean (without overlay) and overlayed for GW game.
+3. You now have a multiple sheets in the output dir: clean (without overlay) and overlaid for GW's game.

 ### Save injection

 See steps 1-3 from above.
-Use option `-s PATH/TO/SAVE` for modifying a save.
+Use option `-s PATH/TO/SAVE` for modifying the save.
-Use option `-g GUID` to specify injection deck in game save.
-Can be comma-separated list, or just one.
+Use option `-g GUID` to specify injection deck in the game's save.
+Can be a comma-separated list, or just one.
-Both options are replacing contents of deck in game (maybe appending will be implemented later) If you want to inject a single clean (without overlays) deck, you can use these options: `python -s PATH/TO/SAVE -p clean -g GUID`
+Both options are replacing the contents of a deck in the game (maybe appending will be implemented later) If you want to inject a single clean (without overlays) deck, you can use these options: `python -s PATH/TO/SAVE -p clean -g GUID`

 ## Usage examples